 The Transpennine Route Upgrade will transform the railway between York, Leeds and Manchester to enable more frequent, more reliable, faster and greener trains – supporting economic growth in the North and delivering real benefits for passengers, communities and freight services along this vital rail artery.

-Our proposed scheme has several crucial benefits:
+Our scheme has several crucial benefits:

 Network Rail is responsible for maintaining the railway network, and this includes making it as safe as possible for passengers and the public.
 Level crossings can pose a serious risk to users, so we want to create a safer way for people to cross to reduce the risk of any accidents.